nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Delivery date and slot are optional, however, if specified, they need to be specified together for scheduling (i.e. users are not allowed to specify only delivery date and leave delivery slot empty - and vice versa).
 * Delivery date **must be in format YYYY-mm-DD** and **must be a valid date**.
 * Delivery slot **must be a positive integer** and valid slots should be within the range from 1 to 5 (example: `slot/1`).
-* Slot 1: 10AM - 11AM, Slot 2: 11AM - 12PM, Slot 3: 1PM - 2PM, Slot 4: 2PM - 3PM, Slot 5: 3PM - 4PM.
+  - Slot 1: 10AM - 11AM
+  - Slot 2: 11AM - 12PM
+  - Slot 3: 1PM - 2PM
+  - Slot 4: 2PM - 3PM
+  - Slot 5: 3PM - 4PM
 * Delivery slots must start from 1 (i.e. `slot/1` - delivery slots only start from 10AM), however, could also be larger than 5 (i.e. `slot/6`).
 * Delivery slots larger than 5 (outside valid range, i.e. `slot/6`) will be classified as "Extra hours (4PM++)".
 These delivery slots are still considered invalid slots.
-* Earning **must be a double** and could contain more than 2 decimal inputs, Earning cannot be larger than 99999 (validation not configured as of v1.4).
+* Earning **must be a double** and could contain more than 2 decimal inputs, Earning cannot be larger than 99999 (validation avaiable as of v1.4).

 Examples:
 * `add_job si/ALESAM ri/DAVSAM earn/1.1`